Dev-TT/Haskell-03-datatypes-IOHK-2020/README.md

 GO TO  work on the `./src/Tables.hs` file.
 From there it will ask you to Go and work on the `./src/Transactions.hs` file Before returning and finalizing your work in `./src/Datatypes.hs`

+# Fork
+This has been forked from IOHK repo by DevTT